Skip to main content

 Beagles are scent-driven and naturally alert.
 Successful apartment living depends more on structured routines and enrichment than square footage alone.

-Health considerations (high-level)
+Health considerations

 • Hip dysplasia

-• Ear infections
+• Ear infections (floppy ears trap moisture)

 • Obesity risk

-• Current weight and body condition score
+• What is the current weight and body condition score?

-• Vaccination and parasite prevention status
+• Is vaccination and parasite prevention current?

 Consult a veterinarian for medical advice specific to your dog.